 Common Stock - The Company is authorized to issue 50,000,000 shares of common stock with a par value of \$0.0001 per share.
 Holders of the Company's common stock are entitled to one vote for each share.
-At December 31, 2020, there were 4,312,500 shares of common stock issued and outstanding, excluding 15,000,000 shares of common stock subject to possible redemption and there for classified as temporary equity, of which 562,500 shares were subject to forfeiture to the extent that the underwriters' over-allotment option was not exercised in full so that the Initial Stockholders would collectively own approximately 20% of the issued and outstanding shares after the Initial Public Offering (assuming the Initial Stockholders do not purchase any Public Shares in the Initial Public Offering).
+At December 31, 2020, there were 4,712,270 shares of common stock issued and outstanding, excluding 14,600,230 shares of common stock subject to possible redemption, of which 562,500 shares were subject to forfeiture to the extent that the underwriters' over-allotment option was not exercised in full so that the Initial Stockholders would collectively own approximately 20% of the issued and outstanding shares after the Initial Public Offering (assuming the Initial Stockholders do not purchase any Public Shares in the Initial Public Offering).
 As a result of the underwriters' election to fully exercise their over-allotment option, the Founder Shares are no longer subject to forfeiture (see Note 10).
 At December 31, 2019, there were 4,312,500 shares of common stock issued and outstanding.